-Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS all these persons and to the web of the entity and may also be included in courses and trainings on ethics and integrity. persons and to the web of the entity and may also be included in courses and trainings on ethics and integrity.
+Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS in courses and trainings on ethics and integrity. in courses and trainings on ethics and integrity.
 91 (47a) Recipients of disclosed information within the workplace should include, inter alia: line-managers, superiors or representatives of the organisation; human resources officers, ethics officers, work councils or other bodies in charge of mediating conflicts at work including conflicts of interest; internal financial oversight bodies within the organisation; disciplinary bodies within the organisation.
-See if line 87 is sufficiently covering 92 (48) Effective detection and prevention of breaches of Union law requires ensuring that potential whistleblowers can easily and in full confidentiality bring the information they possess to the attention of the relevant (48) Effective detection and prevention of breaches of Union law requires ensuring that potential whistleblowers can easily and in full confidentiality bring the information they possess to the attention of the relevant (48) Effective detection and prevention of breaches of Union law requires ensuring that, where internal reporting channels do not exist, do not function properly or cannot be reasonably expected to function properly, potential whistleblowers can easily and in full confidentiality bring the information (48) Effective detection and prevention of breaches of Union law requires ensuring that, where internal reporting channels do not exist, do not function properly or cannot be reasonably expected to function properly. potential whistleblowers can easily and in full confidentiality bring the information
+92 (48) Effective detection and prevention of breaches of Union law requires ensuring that potential whistleblowers can easily and in full confidentiality bring the information they possess to the attention of the relevant competent authorities which are able to investigate and to remedy the problem, where possible.
+(48) Effective detection and prevention of breaches of Union law requires ensuring that potential whistleblowers can easily and in full confidentiality bring the information they possess to the attention of the relevant competent authorities which are able to investigate and to remedy the problem, where possible.
+(48) Effective detection and prevention of breaches of Union law requires ensuring that, where internal reporting channels do not exist, do not function properly or cannot be reasonably expected to function properly, potential whistleblowers can easily and in full confidentiality bring the information they possess to the attention of the relevant competent authorities which are able to investigate and to remedy the problem, where possible.